Caryocolum fibigerium

 Caryocolum fibigerium is a moth of the family Gelechiidae.
 It is found in Portugal, Spain, France, Italy, Bulgaria, Greece and Morocco.

 The length of the forewings is 4.5-5.5 mm for males and 4-5.5 mm for females.
-The forewings are blackish, mottled with dark brown.
-The dorsal margin is mid-brown, flecked with white.
 Adults have been recorded on wing in late April at lower altitudes and from July to early October in mountainous areas.

 The larvae feed on Arenaria montana.
-Young larvae probably mine the leaves of their host plant, making a short linear mine.
 Older larvae live between two spun leaves.
 Larvae can be found from November to mid-December.